omar-kada/autonas/README.md

     SERVICE_SPECIFIC_VAR: another_value

   service2:
-    Disabled: true # if Disabled, service will not be deployed
+    disabled: true # if disabled, service will not be deployed
 ```

 4. **Run the stack** using :